 § 8.11 Cleaning Up

 The Contractor shall keep the premises and surrounding area free from accumulation of debris and trash related to the Work.
 At the completion of the Work, the Contractor shall remove its tools, construction equipment, machinery, and surplus material; and shall properly dispose of waste materials.
+At the completion of the Work, Contractor shall remove all its waste materials and rubbish from and about the premises as well as its tools, equipment, machinery and surplus materials and return all affected areas of the property to a good and clean condition.
+Contractor shall not dispose of any toxic or hazardous waste products at the premises or any of the adjoining property, and shall comply with all Federal, State and Local regulations, including, but not limited to environmental guidelines and regulations such as that of the Environmental Protection Agency in disposing of all toxic or hazardous materials.

 § 8.12 Indemnification